 Nelson said he told his new boss when he learned he was under investigation and turned in his badge once charges were filed.

-Paul Odin, who replaced the Bayou Vista police chief who hired Nelson, said background checks often are limited by a department’s size and budget, and that “a lot of agencies, a lot of cities — to avoid lawsuits — won’t disclose anything negative.”
+Paul Odin, who was not familiar with the case but replaced the Bayou Vista police chief who hired Nelson, said background checks often are limited by a department’s size and budget, and that “a lot of agencies, a lot of cities — to avoid lawsuits — won’t disclose anything negative.”

-Ultimately, union officials said, policing the corps is the job of a chief.
+Police union officials in California and nationally questioned whether decertification is necessary when departments can fire officers and prosecutors can pursue criminal charges.
+Ultimately, they said, policing the corps is the job of a chief.

 “You’ve got to start at the beginning,” said Jim Pasco, director of the Fraternal Order of Police.
 “Did the process fail when they hired these people? ...
 And that’s a problem that shoots through a whole myriad of issues, not just sexual crimes.”

 Michael Ragusa — now serving a 10-year prison sentence after being convicted of sexually assaulting three women — admitted during the hiring process with the Miami Police Department that he’d solicited a prostitute, committed theft, sold stolen property and abused a relative.
 He also was flagged by a psychologist as having impulse control issues.

 Still, Ragusa was hired, and he remained on the force for more than three years.
 Officials later said that the investigator in charge of his background check had himself been disciplined 26 times and was once arrested for falsifying documents.

 Changes have resulted from the Ragusa case, according to Miami Police Major Delrish Moss.
 Psychological assessments of prospective officers have been revised and applications are reviewed more carefully and go through at least five levels of officials, rather than just two.